SteveDraper/sudoku_gen/README.md

 ### Updated Rust solver

 As of May 25th, I have now committed a slightly more optimized version of the Rust solver, which brings the solution time down to 150ms.

+## Python Solver

+Just for comparison I have added a python version using the same algorithm.
+Although this is only mildly optimized, it isn't doing anything stupid in terms of object allocation/lifetime.
+Like the Rust version it's just mutating in-place (using a numpy array as the underlying board structure), though it relies on default python `set` instances, which could be optimized as bitsets.

+None-the-less, the execution time of the same reference puzzle is around 85 seconds - nearly 3 orders of magnitude slower than the Rust implementation

+## NodeJS solver

+Since I need to learn some Javascript/node, I decided to port into this environment also.
+Execution time is around 10 seconds.